mellowmorgan/super-galactic-age-calculator/README.md

 * npm install
 * npm run start

-## Github Pages

-Check out the webpage [here]()!

 ## Known Bugs

-* It rounds age up, doesn't account for months of age only years so age on planets not exact.
-A way around this would be to force user to enter exact birthday and make decimal point of age.
+* It lacks accuracy as it rounds age results up, doesn't account for months of age only years so age on planets not exact.
+A way around this would be to force user to enter exact birthday, and make it a float, and make a fuction that rounds up to two decimal points for more accuracy.

 ## License
 [MIT](https://opensource.org/licenses/MIT)